 Learn more about Alaska’s health insurance marketplace.

-Premera and Moda are the only insurance companies currently offering coverage in the Alaska health insurance marketplace.
+For 2022, there are only two insurance companies currently offering coverage in the Alaska health insurance marketplace:

 Premera was the only insurer offering coverage in Alaska’s individual market from 2017 through 2019.
 But the market is much more stable than it once was – largely as a result of the state’s new reinsurance program.